 In many cases this surgery involves a small incision at the border of the areola to remove the offending glandular tissue with any excess fat addressed as needed with liposuction.
 When the condition is more advanced, it can be corrected with a chest lift, or mastopexy, similar to a breast lift in women.

 The severity of the condition, the elasticity of the skin, and the amount of sagging all help to determine the type of mastopexy needed to restore a firmer and more masculine appearance to the chest.
 The location and extent of the incision depend on the amount of tissue removed and include the following types of mastopexy:

 An incision is made around the areola.
 Excess skin, fat and glandular tissue are removed.
 With this technique the areola can be made smaller.

 A keyhole incision is made around the areola and down to the crease of the breast in order to remove more excess skin, fat and glandular tissue.
 The areola can be reduced in size as well.

 An inverted “T” incision pattern allows the removal of more skin, fat, and glandular tissue and relocation of the areola.
 In some cases, the vertical scar below the areola is extended out toward the armpit.

 To learn how plastic surgeons like Dr. Slack minimize the appearance of scars see our post: Best Practices for Minimizing Scars.
 You can also look through this male breast reduction before and after photo gallery to see how discrete the scarring can be.

 In addition to years of experience, Dr. Slack has completed a fellowship and extensive training in cosmetic and reconstructive surgery of the breast.
 He says the best candidate for the surgery:

 - does not smoke, or is prepared to quit smoking at least two weeks before the surgery.

-If you are a man suffering from a sagging chest or gynecomastia and want to know if you are a candidate for surgery, contact us today and schedule a free consultation.
+If you are a man suffering from a sagging chest or gynecomastia and want to know if you are a candidate for surgery, contact us today and schedule your consultation.